pingcap/tidb/.github/pull_request_template.md

 Related changes

- - need to cherry-pick to the release branch
+ - Need to cherry-pick to the release branch
- - need to update the documentation
+ - Need to update the documentation
- - need to update the `tidb-ansible` repository
+ - Need to update the `tidb-ansible` repository
- - need to be included in the release note
+ - Need to be included in the release note